j-m-mueller/youtube-comment-analysis/README.md

 You have multiple choices to execute the analysis:

-1. FastAPI access: Run the FastAPI and send analysis requests to it.
+1. FastAPI access: run the FastAPI and send analysis requests to it.
 This emulates application in a production environment.
-Note that it's just an emulation; this doesn't return the full analysis DataFrames or plots, but just returns a JSON summary of the gathered metrics.
+The API returns a JSON summary of the gathered metrics.
-2. EDA / Method Development Notebook: Investigate the individual steps by going through the `youtube-comment-analysis.ipynb` notebook (includes explanations and some consistency tests).
-Choose this to understand the concept of the analysis.
+2. EDA / Method Development Notebook: investigate the individual steps of analysis by going through the `youtube-comment-analysis.ipynb` notebook (includes explanations and some consistency tests).
+Choose this path to understand the concept of the analysis and yield intermediates.
 3. Productionized Analysis: Run the analysis through the CommentProcessor class via the `class-usage.ipynb` notebook (very compact notebook).
 This enables a condensed call to run the whole analysis.
-Choose this to quickly gather all outputs of the analysis, including plots.
+Choose this path to quickly gather all outputs of the analysis, including plots.
 4. CLI access: Run `main.py` from the command line.
 You can adjust the source HTML path and plotting options via arguments.
 Choose for programmatic access independently from a Jupyter Notebook instance.

 ### FastAPI Access